 Even experienced users can find it hard to tell some iPhones apart.
-Apple updates the iPhone every year, but it doesn't always change the design, which can make it very hard to identify which model you've got.
+Apple updates the iPhone every year, but it doesn't always change the design - sometimes the significant changes are on the inside, such as faster new components - which can make it very hard to identify which model you've got.

 You might be wondering which iPhone you've got because only certain models can run the latest version of iOS.
 Or you might need to know because you're planning to sell.
 You might even have an issue with you iPhone and need to know what model it is so that Apple or a third-party repairer can suggest a fix.

-There are lots of reasons why you might need tell the difference between different iPhones, and we are here to help.
+There are lots of reasons why you might need tell the difference between different iPhones.
+We're here to help.

 The easiest way to identify an iPhone used to be to check the 'A' model number on the back, and in this article we list the A numbers for every iPhone.
 But Apple doesn't print A numbers any more, so for those with recent models, or who find the number too small to read, there are other methods: you can check in Settings, or look at the phone's shape and external features and make an identification using the descriptions and photos below.

 Look in Settings for the model name and number